coyotespike/coyotespike.github.io/_posts/2021-06-21-Consciousness-and-Computation.md

 [^1]: Chalmers' p-zombie actually displays all the emotions of a conscious person, but feels nothing.
 I agree with those who say it assumes that which it seeks to prove, and here I'll focus on empirical support rather than logical possibility.

+[^2]: I mean in broad bands, as between us and many other species.
+Erdős was more sensitive and aware of the joys of math than I am, while a person too unintelligent to be numerate might have a keen sense of the pathos inherent in daily life.

-[^2]: In a slight irony, [Scott Aaronson notes](https://www.scottaaronson.com/papers/philos.pdf) that most people use such a list to show the impossibility of sentient AI, while I'm doing the opposite.
+[^3]: In a slight irony, [Scott Aaronson notes](https://www.scottaaronson.com/papers/philos.pdf) that most people use such a list to show the impossibility of sentient AI, while I'm doing the opposite.

-[^3]: Modelling another human ("secretly he meant to do it") feels simple to us thanks to intense evolutionary selection pressure but rests on vastly more complicated structures than any of theoretical physics (for instance).
+[^4]: Modelling another human ("secretly he meant to do it") feels simple to us thanks to intense evolutionary selection pressure but rests on vastly more complicated structures than any of theoretical physics (for instance).

-[^4]: [Fjelland argues](https://www.nature.com/articles/s41599-020-0494-4) that machines cannot achieve human sentience because they are not embodied.
+[^5]: [Fjelland argues](https://www.nature.com/articles/s41599-020-0494-4) that machines cannot achieve human sentience because they are not embodied.
 I agree that AI is nowhere near AGI, and that humans are animals first, and calculating, narrating thinkers a distant second.
 But Fjelland does not mention the Church-Turing thesis or its speculative extension the Church-Turing-Deutsch principle, and I do not see how you can discuss the matter without mentioning these.

-[^5]: William James pointed out that humans do not have fewer instincts because we are more intelligent than other animals.
+[^6]: William James pointed out that humans do not have fewer instincts because we are more intelligent than other animals.
 Rather we have many more instincts, and are therefore more intelligent.

-[^6]: While this will be a political problem, I don't regard it as an existential one.
+[^7]: While this will be a political problem, I don't regard it as an existential one.
 We don't need some transcendent or ineffable source of human emotion and decision-making to find meaning in [our beautiful and much-loved lives](https://coyotespike.github.io/philosophy/2019/05/11/PatternedMeaning.html#org8be885f).